edgedb/easy-edgedb/README.md

 };
 ```

-Depending on what happens in the last battle, we might have to do the same for Dracula or some of the heroes.
-But instead of spoiling the ending, let's take a look at our schema once more to review it step by step.
-It goes like this:
+Depending on what happens in the last battle, we might have to do the same for Dracula or some of the heroes...

+## Reviewing the schema

+Now that you've made it through 20 chapters, you should have a good understanding of the schema that we put together and how to work with it.
+Let's take a look at it one more time from top to bottom.

+The first part to a schema is always the command to start the migration:

 - `START MIGRATION TO {};`: This is how a schema migration starts.
 Everything goes inside `{}` curly brackets and ends with a `;` semicolon.
 - `module default {}`: We only used one module (namespace) for our schema, but you can make for if you like.
-You can see the module when you use `DESCRIBE Type`.
-Let's look at `Person`, which starts like this:
+You can see the module when you use `DESCRIBE TYPE AS SDL` (or `AS TEXT`):

+Let's look at `Person`, which starts like this and shows us the module it's located in:

 `abstract type default::Person`

-For a real game our schema would probably be a lot larger, and we might see types in different modules like `abstract type characters::Person` and `places::Place`, or even modules inside modules like `type characters::PC::Fighter` and `type characters::NPC::Barkeeper`.
+For a real game our schema would probably be a lot larger with various modules.
+We might see types in different modules like `abstract type characters::Person` and `abstract type places::Place`, or even modules inside modules like `type characters::PC::Fighter` and `type characters::NPC::Barkeeper`.

 Our first type is called `HasNameAndCoffins`, which is abstract because we don't want any actual objects of this type.
 Instead, we hand it off to types like `Place` because every place in our game

 - 1) has a name, and
-- 2) has a number of coffins because places without coffins are safer from vampires.
+- 2) has a number of coffins (important because places without coffins are safer from vampires).

 ```
 abstract type HasNameAndCoffins {